snoggles/loggles/readme.md

 ## Status
 Loggles is a low-effort, unpolished project in development.
 It may:
-- Make breaking changes to the database on updates
+- Make breaking changes to its database on updates
 - Crash in unexpected ways due to lack of testing

 ## Self-Hosted Only